Effects of Exercise

 16. Fewer colds and flu:

 I’ve always said that you don’t need to be thin to be fit – it’s better when you are fit AND thin!
-One study found that people who participated in moderate to vigorous aerobic activity were 30 percent less likely to get sick when exposed to a cold virus compared with their sedentary counterparts.
+One study found that people who participated in moderate to vigorous aerobic activity were 30 percent less likely to get sick when exposed to a cold virus than their sedentary counterparts.

 17. Better childhood health:

 Some studies have shown that physically active kids perform better on intelligence and memory tests and behave better in class.
-Get them moving and their overall academic performance is likely to improve.
+Get them moving, and their overall academic performance is likely to improve.

 18. Improved self-esteem: